Learnings from building Kelp: Getting people the information they need when they need it is hard!

 Find a small use case that people will pay for first.

-I should have conducted more thorough diligence on identifying specific customers with very specific needs.
-My target user group—people managers and individual contributors at startups with too many meetings—was too broad.
-Each individual uses their own set of tools (Gsuite, Notion, MS Office, etc.), and teams share information differently.
+I should have done more diligence to find specific customers with specific needs.
+My target — people managers and individual contributors at startups with too many meetings — was too broad.
+Everyone uses their own set of tools (Gsuite, Notion, MS Office), and teams share information differently.

-I wanted to create a cross-tool solution, but there's value in a more focused approach like "we make Google Docs more efficient" rather than "we help you manage your team's information."
+I wanted to build a cross-tool solution, but there's real value in something narrower: "we make Google Docs more efficient" beats "we help you manage your team's information."

-I also learned that it's practically impossible to monetize Google Chrome extensions, so I should have abandoned that approach sooner.
+I also learned that it's nearly impossible to monetize Google Chrome extensions — I should have abandoned that approach sooner.

 Last but not least: Open sourcing Kelp!

-I hope the tool proves useful to future innovators in this space.
-You can check it out on Github.
+I hope it proves useful to future builders in this space.
+You can check it out on GitHub.